-Fluoroquinolones, including LEVAQUIN® , have neuromuscular blocking activity and may exacerbate muscle weakness in persons with myasthenia gravis.
-Postmarketing serious adverse events, including deaths and requirement for ventilatory support, have been associated with fluoroquinolone use in persons with myasthenia gravis.
+Fluoroquinolones, including LEVAQUIN® , have neuromuscular blocking activity and may exacerbate muscle weakness in patients with myasthenia gravis.
+Postmarketing serious adverse reactions including deaths and requirement for ventilatory support, have been associated with fluoroquinolone use in patients with myasthenia gravis.
 Avoid LEVAQUIN® in patients with a known history of myasthenia gravis [see ADVERSE REACTIONS; PATIENT INFORMATION].

 - fever, rash, or severe dermatologic reactions (e.g., toxic epidermal necrolysis, Stevens-Johnson Syndrome);

 - interstitial nephritis; acute renal insufficiency or failure;

 - hepatitis; jaundice; acute hepatic necrosis or failure;